texas-2036/health_reporting_tool/markdown/maternity/conditions/diabetes.md

 Women who have diabetes before pregnancy or who develop diabetes for the first time during pregnancy (gestational diabetes) are at higher risk for adverse pregnancy outcomes.
-Women with any type of diabetes during pregnancy have a higher risk of:
+Women with any type of diabetes during pregnancy have a higher risk of:^[1]

 * high blood pressure and preeclampsia, which is when a mother has high blood pressure and signs of damage to another organ system;
 * preterm delivery;